 We've been having a game night with a local friend of ours every other week, and I started making cheese stuffed meatballs for our dinner that night.
 They've been a huge hit, so our guest -- being that he's a super considerate guy -- started bringing us some pasta sauce and ground turkey when he comes over for game night.
 Usually I make two meals worth of meatballs out of a 1lb package of ground turkey, but our friend didn't know that, so he brought us a 3lb package instead.

-Queue the dramatic cooking show music, it's time to make an unusually large batch of meatballs.
+Queue the dramatic cooking show music, because it's time to make an unusually large batch of meatballs.
 My apologies in advance for some of the blurry photos below.

 |Here's all the stuff.
 In retrospect I should have used a larger bowl.|